-As of the end of August 2021, the project continues to trend behind schedule, based on the projected RSD of May 20, 2022.
-The substantial completion date for Contract 1300 is now forecast to be October 15, 2021.
+As of the end of September 2021, the project continues to trend behind schedule, based on the projected RSD of June 22, 2022.
+The substantial completion date for Contract 1300 is now forecast to be January 14, 2022.

 The critical path for the construction work still flows through the STS installation; start-up; and testing, commissioning, and pre-revenue activities.
-Work at UMS is close to the critical path, so that any delays at UMS or time savings at CTS may cause a change in the critical path.

-2.14.1.
-Project Schedule Data (as of the end of June 2021)
+Project Schedule Data (as of the end of September 2021):

-The project's EV is \$1,497,567,984 and its Planned Value (PV) is \$1,593,491,019.
+The project's EV is \$1,499,768,690, and its Planned Value (PV) is \$1,593,491,019.
 The project's Schedule Performance Index (SPI) is 0.94.
 SPI is a measure of schedule efficiency on a project.
 It is the ratio of EV to PV.
 An SPI equal to or greater than 1.0 indicates more work was completed than planned, and a value of less than 1.0 indicates less work was completed than planned.
 An SPI equal to or greater than 0.9 reflects satisfactory performance, considering the margin of error in estimating both EV and PV.
 The current SPI of 0.94 indicates that the project is significantly behind schedule.